Kodeworks/rust-nannou-workshop/part3/README.md

 ## 🌊 Exercise 3-D: A mind of its own
 Let make those agents more individual!

-📜 Update the agent's constructor function with an angle arument.
+📜 Update the agent's constructor function with an angle argument.
 Use the angle to update the agent's position.

 <details><summary>💡 Out Agents update function now:</summary>